-This handbook tells you about your coverage under Community First Medicare Advantage with Part D Standard Plan (HMO) through December 31, 2021.
+This handbook tells you about your coverage under Community First Medicare Advantage D-SNP Standard Plan (HMO D-SNP) through December 31, 2023.

-Some members may qualify for coverage under Community First Medicare Advantage D-SNP Standard Plan (HMO D-SNP), a Dual-Eligible Special Needs Plan (D-SNP) which is part of the Medicare Advantage Plan, designed for people with certain conditions or diseases, or those with low incomes.
-This handbook will also tell qualifying members about your coverage under Community First Medicare Advantage D-SNP Standard Plan (HMO D-SNP) through December 31, 2021.
+Community First Medicare Advantage D-SNP is a Dual-Eligible Special Needs Plan (D-SNP) which is part of the Medicare Advantage Plan, designed for people with certain conditions or diseases or those with low incomes.
+This handbook will tell Members about your coverage under Community First Medicare Advantage D-SNP through December 31, 2023.